GLAMS-professional-skills/workshop1-terminals-and-shells/README.md

 **Note:** `LATEXINPUTS` can be set in your `latexmkrc` file if you use `latexmk`.

+**exercise idea:** place a `.sty` packages in a folder `latex_packages` and a couple `.tex` files using this package in different subfolders.
+Write a shell script which compiles all tex files in the current folder and all subfolders, placing the corresponding PDFs in each corresponding folder.

 ## Setting environment variables from a file